jgalenson/reproducible-rustc/README.md

 To get reproducible builds locally, either run `repro.sh` or

-1. Apply the Cargo patch to Cargo and build it (tested with version 1.36.0).
-2. Apply the other patches to two identical rustcs (tested with version 1.36.0).
+1. Apply the patches to two identical rustcs (tested with version 1.37.0).
-3. Build the two rustcs with the Cargo from step 1.
+2. Build the two rustcs.
-4. Diff their stage 2s.
+3. Diff their stage 2s.

 ## Patches

 We currently require the following patches to build rustc reproducibly.

-* We need to pass `--remap-path-prefix` to all rustc processes.
-For some reason, adding this to RUSTFLAGS in `.cargo/config` or the environment variable did not completely work.
-Instead, we implement an idea proposed in <https://github.com/rust-lang/cargo/issues/5505> to remap `pwd` to the value of the CARGO_REGISTRY environment variable (if it is defined).
-This patch is only a barebones implementation of that idea.
+* We can use the config option `remap-debuginfo` to pass `--remap-path-prefix` to rustc processes.
+As currently implemented, this does not work for non-target crate types such as proc-macro, which causes some libraries to depend on the path.
+We fix this by modifying it to work for everything.

 * We need to modify rustc to avoid hashing the `--sysroot` argument, which contains the current directory and so leads to non-reproducible builds when using different source paths.
-As a proof of concept, we only hash the remapped sysroot instead of the original.
-This is not completely correct, as the hash will stay the same if both the sysroot and the remapped path change, but it should demonstrate the idea.

 * We modify librustc_llvm to avoid using the `__FILE__` macro, which can contain absolute paths.
 We do this by propagating `NDEBUG` from the bootstrap if applicable.